JJinc27/CDT-RED/README.md

 # ExplorerKills Script
 This PowerShell script is designed to create a disruptive environment on a Windows machine.
 It continuously kills explorer.exe, closes the Task Manager (taskmgr.exe), and minimizes all open windows except for Notepad.
-Notepad will periodically display a banner text reading "NO MORE DESKTOP".
+Notepad will periodically display a banner text reading `NO MORE DESKTOP`.

 ## Features
 * Kills explorer.exe every 20 seconds: This will terminate and restart Windows Explorer, disrupting the normal desktop environment.